 If you want to see the oldest and largest leather tannery in the world, you should go to the Chouara tannery.

 Besides being the second-largest mosque in Morocco, the Kairaouine Mosque is famous for being the oldest university in the world.
 Since it is one of the most important mosques in Fes, only Muslims are allowed to go inside.
 Tourists are not permitted inside, however, they are welcome to look around via the gates.
 Come and marvel at the marble courtyard’s beautiful fountains, arches, tiles, and carvings.
 You can also see a lot of students praying inside this holy building, which is still a university.

 Suggestion: From a nearby roof, take in the stunning minaret of the mosque.

 We especially enjoy the orange juice that Fes produces.
 Get yourself an inexpensive, freshly squeezed juice every morning before setting out on an adventure.
 You can also get orange juice in the cafeteria or from those who sell it in the Medina.
 Delicious!

 7. Al Atterine Madrassah.

 Even though it is small, this madrassa is beautiful in other ways besides its size.
-In the middle is a lovely courtyard surrounded by walls and floors with geometric patterns.
+A lovely courtyard sits in the center of geometrically patterned walls and floors.
 Take a look at the beautifully carved wooden doors, and you’ll swear you’ve stepped into a time capsule and been transported to ancient Morocco.
 Remember to take in the stunning minaret above you!
 The Kairaouine Mosque and the Chouara leather tannery are nearby in this peaceful haven in the middle of chaotic Fes.
 If you have time, this is a fantastic activity to partake in while in Fes.